 When it comes to digital public services, people want it.
 We are no longer consuming other services in the traditional manner whether it be booking flights or banking online.
 So it follows that citizens now expect to interact with government services in the same manner.
 Digital is also significantly more efficient in delivering services than traditional channels.
 And perhaps most importantly, it gives public sector organisations the opportunity not just to digitise existing processes but to look for real transformation opportunities, particularly if they can look at the service from the user’s perspective and redesign based on user need.

 However, becoming ‘digital by default’ is not without its challenges, often public sector organisations exist in an intricate environment with high levels of compliance needed, large volumes of personal data and a diverse range of responsibilities.

-This multi-stream conference will feature a range of expert speakers who will talk about their digital transformation journey – from improving back-end processes to cutting edge citizen facing technologies.
-It will also feature case studies from organisations that have radically changed how services are delivered through the creation of innovative digital platforms.
+This multi-stream conference will feature a range of expert speakers who will talk about their digital transformation journey – from improving internal processes to cutting edge citizen facing technologies.
+It will also feature case studies from organisations that have radically changed how services are delivered through innovative digital platforms.

 Speakers confirmed so far...

 Managing Director, Consult NB1 Limited

 Head of eHealth and EU Engagement, Department of Health

 Head of Digital Public Services, Scottish Government

 Director of the Irish Passport Service, Department of Foreign Affairs and Trade